Cooking With Children

 Let Them Help

-You can show your children how to help you prepare meals.
+You can show your children how to help you make meals.
 Here are ways that children of different ages can help in the kitchen:

 Be sure to have children wash their hands before and after helping in the kitchen.
 Be patient with spills and mistakes.
 Remember that the goal is to help your children learn about healthy eating.